Employee development plan Examples for employees

 There are several benefits to refocusing your individual development plans this way, including:

-- A plan focused on job proficiencies increases employee buy-in and engagement, because they work on factors they can control
+- An EDP focused on job proficiencies increases employee buy-in and engagement, because they work on factors they can control

 - A plan that is job-role focused makes it easier and faster for managers to measure employee performance metrics each quarter

 Now you can set up an innovative employee development plan that gets ninja results and engagement.